hphilamore/shinobot_3/README.md

 Install python developer tools: sudo apt-get install python-dev

-GPIO only accessible by root on Ubuntu, so run driver node as root:
+GPIO and hardware serial only accessible by root on Ubuntu, so run driver node as root:
 # Starts an interactive root shell
 sudo -i
 # Adds ros2 command line tools to your path